stellaaash/EPROM/Computer Science/IP Address.md

 Private adresses are used on private networks like wifis and other home networks that aren't directly accessible from outside.
 They are usually **assigned by the router**.
 Public adresses, on the other hand, are **assigned by the ISP**, and provide a way to refer to a device on the entirety of the internet combined.
+You very often **pay for the public IP address of your home network**- that's your bill (or a part of it, anyway)!